ipersids/2d-maze-game/README.md

 <details>
 <summary>Active tasks</summary>

+   - [ ] Implement sprite animation.
+   - [ ] Handle player interaction with collectibles and counter.
-- [ ] Display the game background in the window.
+   - [ ] Implement a basic game loop that handles rendering and events.
-	* Load sprites for walls, obstacles and empty spaces.
-	* Manage window resizing.

 </details>

 <details>
 <summary>Backlog</summary>

-- [ ] Implement a basic game loop that handles rendering and events.
-- [ ] Implement sprite animation.
 - [ ] Improve movement controls: collision detection.
-- [ ] Handle player interaction with collectibles and counter.
 - [ ] Implement the game conditions: win, lose, chose a character...
 - [ ] Implement enemies that move and interact with the player.
 - [ ] Display the movement count directly on screen.
+- [ ] check if window resizing needed.

 </details>